 How Zero-Trust Fortifies Security in Your Maintenance Supply Chain and Gaps Between System Updates

 Once we understand where cyber attackers have set their sights, it becomes easier to identify the appropriate security solution.
-The proliferation of remote maintenance technologies and a myriad of third-party software — have opened many more doors to malicious actors to gain entry.
+The proliferation of remote maintenance technologies and a myriad of third-party software — have opened many more doors for malicious actors to gain entry.

-The most effective approach to mitigating the vulnerabilities left open by digital maintenance technologies is a Zero-Trust model.
+The most effective approach to mitigating the vulnerabilities left open by digital maintenance technologies is a Zero Trust model.